Proportional Representation in Rank Aggregation

 \section{Introduction}

 For booking flights or hotels, many users consult aggregator websites such as google flights, skyscanner, or booking.com.
-These websites allow users to quickly get an overview of the available flights or hotels by offering several ways to sort the options.
+These websites allow users to get an overview of the available flights or hotels by offering several ways to sort the options.
 For instance, flights may be sorted by their price, travel time, or number of stop-overs, whereas hotels are commonly sorted by price or user rating.
-Furthermore, aggregator websites typically offer a recommended ranking that combines multiple criteria.\footnote{See, e.g., \url{https://www.skyscanner.net/media/how-skyscanner-works} for an overview of how skyscanner computes its recommended ranking.} More generally, it would be desirable to display customized rankings to the users by combining the rankings for different criteria according to user-specific weights.\footnote{Such user-specific weights could arise from various approaches.
+Furthermore, aggregator websites typically offer a recommended ranking that combines multiple criteria.
+More generally, it would be desirable to display customized rankings to the users by combining the rankings for different criteria according to user-specific weights.\footnote{Such user-specific weights could arise from various approaches.
 For instance, we could ask the users to specify the weights themselves, pre-configure different weights for different regions, or use a machine learning model to learn the users' weights based on their previous behavior.}